 These essential oils in skincare should be avoided!

 Citrus oils (including orange, lime, lemon, grapefruit, and bergamot) have an added risk: they can cause photosensitization, meaning they react with the sun to cause phototoxic burns.
-Other sun sensitive oils are:
+Other essential oils that can cause photosensitivity include:

 - Angelica Root (Angelica archangelica)

 - Lemon – cold pressed (Citrus x limon, Citrus limonum)